11 Jun BEST INFLUENCER MARKETING STRATEGY

 For BuzzStream’s advocates, customers, and peer influencers, they provided early access to help in promoting it at the time of the actual launch.
 They also included their responses into the product, thus giving them a feeling of contribution and a sense of ownership in creating the book.
 This gave them a greater incentive to share.

 As a part of a winning influencer marketing strategy, brands should utilize a wide varieties of tools that help them research influencers.
 For example, your brand can use some influencer search engines or even our own influencer lists.
 They can allow you to find partners and give you a taste of their audience size, engagement levels, as well as the type of content they create.

 You could also use Google though some advanced search techniques and operators will be required to get you down enough to find what you are looking for.
-Using the Mozbar plugin for results enhancement will help you in the analysis of the online footprint’s links.
+Using the Mozbar plugin or your WordPress developer created user tracking plugin for results enhancement will help you in the analysis of the online footprint’s links.
 You can then include it in a different outreach tool or marketing CRM.

 5. Build Relationships Prior to the Ask

 As a part of your influencer marketing strategy, do not be a brand that introduces itself by asking an influencer to market their products in exchange for a gift.

 Paul’s Mention influencer dashboard utilizes Twitter lists in TweetDeck to nurture and associate with influencers conversing about a particular topic.

 Through Mention, you can engage quickly and start nurturing influencers discussing particular topics by tweeting or following people from the dashboard.
 Upon finding influencers whose scope you wish to join, you can follow them closely by including them on a private list.

 When it comes to a winning influencer marketing strategy, it is no longer sufficient to contact a person with a complete piece asking if they would like to share.
 If you desire to have thought leaders and influencers market your content or review your product, you should make them more involved.